DanskeMarkets/event-router/README.md

 ## Introduction

+This library implements a low latency router for events and a DSL for specifying the routing.
+It's similar to Google Guava's `EventBus`, however,

+1. it's 6 times faster than Guava's `EventBus` and
-This library implements a low latency router for events.
-It's similar to Guava's EventBus, but the routing is explicitly specified using a DSL to provide an overview.
-Furthermore, the implementation is ~6 times faster than Guava's EventBus.
+2. the routing is explicitly specified using a DSL to provide an overview (instead of annotations being distributed across various classes.)

+See [this repo](https://github.com/danskemarkets/jmh-event-router) for a JMH benchmark comparison with Guava's EventBus.

 The library can be used for efficiently dispatching different types of events to different handlers.
-In Danske Bank, we typically use this library to read events from different sources, publish them to an LMAX Disruptor and then route the events to an appropriate handler on the Disruptor thread.
+In Danske Bank, we typically use this library to read events from different sources, publish them to an LMAX Disruptor and then route the events to an appropriate handler after reading it off the RingBuffer (using a single Disruptor `EventHandler`).

 ## Dispatching

-A key interface is the `Dispatcher` interface:
+The library uses a general concept of a `Dispatcher`:

     public interface Dispatcher {
         void dispatch(Object event);
     }

+The `EventRouter` implements this interface, and routing events to handlers is as simple as invoking `#dispatch` on the router instance:

+    Dispatcher eventRouter = // Setup via DSL, see below. eventRouter.dispatch(event);

-## Event Routing
+## Event Router DSL

-The routing of events to handlers can be specified via a DSL.
-Under the hood, it creates a custom dispatcher.
+The creation of an `EventRouter` can be specified via a DSL.

 As an example: